 Why in the world would I want to set up an on-line account with my utility company?

 Because it is absolutely the first (and best) way you can get information on your energy usage.
 You can mine your personal account to track how much you paid each month, the average temperature, and daily energy usage.

-In addition, you can track your usage over time and if you are deliberately instituting some new habits (like hanging clothes out on the line rather than using a conventional dryer), you can easily see if your strategies are reducing your usage and resulting in a lower final bill each month.
+In addition, you can track your usage on a daily basis!
+That’s right,if you are deliberately instituting some new habits (like hanging clothes out on the line rather than using a conventional dryer), you can quickly and easily see if your strategies are reducing your usage and resulting in a lower final bill each month.

 Most energy companies have a section on their website dedicated to helping customers save on energy.
 Just look for the tab and then click on “home” or “business”.